VwedeOkojie/COVID-19-Project/README.md

 4. Run SQL queries to analyze the data and extract insights.

 ## Project Structure
+* data.1: Folder containing the dataset for COVID Deaths
-* data/: Folder containing the dataset
+* data.2: Folder containing the dataset for COVID Vaccinations
 * scripts/: SQL scripts for data loading and analysis
 * README.md: Project overview and instructions